CelestialAbyss/create-customized/README.md

 Code for modifying vanilla Create recipes and material utilization.

+## How do I use your scripts with Create?

+First ensure you are on either Forge 1.18.2 or 1.19.2 and install CraftTweaker and CreateTweaker.

+Then in your Instance folder, create a scripts folder.

+The folder path should look something like this: yourInstanceFolderName/scripts

+Then just download the .zs files from here into the scripts folder.
+You can also make a .txt file and change the .txt file extension to .zs then copy and paste the scripts through Notepad.

 ## What is CraftTweaker?
 Why use it?

 Here's a quote from the Create GitHub wiki as to why I use ZenScript: